hithereai/deforum-stable-diffusion/README.md

 </p>

 ### Before you start
-- Create a huggingface account, to get the token which you will need for auto model download: https://huggingface.co/settings/tokens
+- Create a [huggingface](https://huggingface.co/settings/tokens) account, to get the token which you will need for auto model download.
-- Install ffmpeg, and make sure it's in your PATH by opening running ```bash ffmpeg -h``` in your Windows CMD/ Linux Terminal.
+- Install [ffmpeg](https://ffmpeg.org/download.html), and make sure it's in your PATH by opening running ```bash ffmpeg -h``` in your Windows CMD/ Linux Terminal.
 If you don't get an error you're good.
-- Install anaconda for managing python environments and packages https://www.anaconda.com/
+- Install [anaconda](https://www.anaconda.com/) for managing python environments and packages
 - Install git for your system if you don't already have it installed.
 Easiest way is to open an Anaconda Prompt (CLI) and type:
 ```
 conda install -c anaconda git -y